 Change in Company Type

 In October 2015, Walgreens Boots Alliance, and Rite Aid entered into a definitive agreement under which Walgreens Boots Alliance would acquire all outstanding shares of Rite Aid for a total enterprise value of $17.2 billion.
 The combination of Walgreens Boots Alliance and Rite Aid creates a further opportunity to deliver a high-quality retail pharmacy choice for US consumers in an evolving and increasingly personalized healthcare environment.
-The transaction is expected to close in the second half of 2016.
+The transaction is expected to close in 2017.
+To address regulatory concerns and facilitate approval of the merger, Walgreens Boots and Rite Aid agreed in late 2016 to sell 865 Rite Aid locations to discount retailer Fred's for $950 million.

 Upon completion of the merger, Rite Aid will be a wholly owned subsidiary of Walgreens Boots Alliance, and is expected to initially operate under its existing brand name.